 - Start Google Chrome, and open Settings (

-- Under “Privacy and security”, disable the toggle button for “Use a prediction service to help complete searches and URLs typed in the address bar.”
+- Disable the toggle button for “Preload pages for faster browsing and searching”.
+Note that in Chrome versions earlier than v73, this option was called “Use a prediction service to help complete searches and URLs typed in the address bar.”

 - Close and reopen Google Chrome.

-Here is the explanation of these two “prediction service” settings, by Google.
+Here is the explanation for the prefetch settings, by Google.

-Use a prediction service to load pages more quickly: Browsers use an IP address to load a webpage.
+Preload pages for faster browsing and searching: Browsers use an IP address to load a webpage.
 When you visit a webpage, Chrome can look up the IP addresses of all the page’s links and load the ones you might navigate to next.
-If you turn this setting on, websites and any embedded content that are pre-loaded may set and read their own cookies as if you had visited them, even if you don’t.
+If you turn this setting on, websites and any embedded content that are preloaded can set and read their own cookies as if you had visited them, even if you don’t.

 While these Page prefetching / Link prefetching or prediction features help you load subsequent linked webpages quickly, they not only consume extra bandwidth but also additional CPU/Disk usage cycles.